jasonjmcghee/plock/README.md

 ## Getting Started

+Install [ollama](https://github.com/jmorganca/ollama) and make sure to run `ollama pull openhermes2.5-mistral` or swap it out in the code for something else.

+`Ctrl / Cmd + Shift + .`: Replace the selected text with the output of the model.

+`Ctrl / Cmd + Shift + /`: Feed whatever is on your clipboard as "context" and the replace the selected text with the output of the model.

 Mac will request access to keyboard accessibility.

+Linux (untested), may require X11 libs for clipboard stuff

 Windows (untested), you'll need to swap out Ollama for something else, as it doesn't support windows yet.

-Linux (untested), may require X11 libs for clipboard stuff

 ## Developing Plock